 - Payne’s Gray (by Winsor & Newton)

-These are powerful and versatile.
-If you're on a budget, I recommend buying smaller tubes but go for artist-grade if you can.
-You'll feel the difference right away.
+These colors are powerful and versatile.
+For artists on a budget, smaller tubes are recommended, but going for artist-grade makes a noticeable difference right away.

 - A porcelain palette